BluePumpKinZ/neobyte-cms-frontend/STATUS_WEEK_5.md

 Setup of docker container very straigthforward
 #### Puppeteer
 while initial setup is relatively easy, getting puppeteer and especially the chromium installation running in a docker environment is not very straigthforward
+#### Grafana Loki
+Docker plugin to get logs from all container can be used to pipe all docker container logs to a single endpoint
 ### Technologies researched
 Kerstrel Metrics server
 Prometheus